grzesiek-galezowski/tdd-ebook/manuscript/350_Web_of_objects_boundaries.md

 From the point of view of our collaboration design, the important parts are point 1 and 3.
 Let's tackle them one by one.

-//TODOOOOOOOOOOOOOOOOOOOOOOOOOOOOO

 ### Scheduling a periodic task

 First let's imagine we create a new session, add it to some kind of cache and set a timer expiring every 10 seconds to check whether privileges of the session owner are still valid.
-After the expiry time, the cache should remove the session.
 A Statement for that might look like this:

 ```csharp
 [Fact] public void